robert-koch-institut/Appendix_Potential_COVID-19_test_fraud_detection/Readme.md

 <br>
 <br>

-**[Michael Bosnjak](https://orcid.org/0000-0002-1431-8461)**<sup>1</sup>, **[Stefan Dahm](https://orcid.org/0000-0002-5578-7133)**<sup>2</sup>, **[Ronny Kuhnert](https://orcid.org/0000-0001-6617-8475)**<sup>2</sup>, **Dennis Weihrauch**<sup>3</sup>, **[Angelika Schaffrath Rosario](https://orcid.org/0000-0001-7777-8070)**<sup>2</sup>, **[Julia Hurraß](https://orcid.org/0000-0002-9512-9338)**<sup>3</sup>, **Patrik Schmich**<sup>2,4</sup>, **[Lothar Wieler](https://orcid.org/0000-0003-4365-3717)**<sup>2,5</sup> und **Johannes Nießen**<sup>3</sup>
+**[Michael Bosnjak](https://orcid.org/0000-0002-1431-8461)**<sup>1,2*</sup>, **[Stefan Dahm](https://orcid.org/0000-0002-5578-7133)**<sup>2</sup>, **[Ronny Kuhnert](https://orcid.org/0000-0001-6617-8475)**<sup>2</sup>, **Dennis Weihrauch**<sup>3</sup>, **[Angelika Schaffrath Rosario](https://orcid.org/0000-0001-7777-8070)**<sup>2</sup>, **[Julia Hurraß](https://orcid.org/0000-0002-9512-9338)**<sup>3</sup>, **Patrik Schmich**<sup>2</sup> und **[Lothar Wieler](https://orcid.org/0000-0003-4365-3717)**<sup>4,2*</sup>

 &emsp;<sup>1</sup> Trier University, Department for Psychological Research Methods | [(correspondending author)](mailto:bosnjak@uni-trier.de)
 &emsp;<sup>2</sup> Robert Koch Institute, Department for Epidemiology and Health Monitoring
 &emsp;<sup>3</sup> City of Cologne, Health Authority, Infectious and Environmental Hygiene
-&emsp;<sup>4</sup> Federal Ministry of Health, Projekt Group BIPAM
+&emsp;<sup>4</sup> Hasso Plattner Institute, Department Digital Global Public Health
-&emsp;<sup>5</sup> Hasso Plattner Institute, Department Digital Global Public Health
+&emsp;<sup>*</sup> Institution at the time of the project start
 <br>
 <br>

 **Zitieren**
-Bosnjak M, Dahm S, Kuhnert R, Weihrauch D, Schaffrath Rosario A, Hurraß J, Schmich P, Wieler L und Nießen J (2024): Appendix - COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches.
+Bosnjak M, Dahm S, Kuhnert R, Weihrauch D, Schaffrath Rosario A, Hurraß J, Schmich P und Wieler L  (2024): Appendix - Potential COVID-19 potential test fraud detection: Findings from a pilot study comparing conventional and statistical approaches.
 [Dataset] Zenodo.
-DOI:[10.5281/zenodo.11241381](https://doi.org/10.5281/zenodo.11241381).
+DOI:[10.5281/zenodo.12155304](https://doi.org/10.5281/zenodo.12155304).

 ---

-The methods and results of the publication "COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches" are described in more detail in this appendix.
+The methods and results of the publication "[Potential COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches](https://doi.org/10.25646/12100)" are described in more detail in this appendix.
 The R-syntax for the calculation is provided, as well as a pseudo data set with which the syntax can also be tested.

 ## Organisational and administrative information

-The publicaton “COVID-19 potential test fraud detection: Findings from a pilot study comparing conventional and statistical approaches”, is a joined projekt of the Department for Psychological Research Methods - Trier University, Department 2 | Epidemiology and Health Monitoring - Robert Koch Institute, the Department Infectious and Environmental Hygieneare -  Health Authority of the City of Cologne and the Department Digital Global Public Health - Hasso Plattner Institute.
+The publicaton "[Potential COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches](https://doi.org/10.25646/12100)", is a joined projekt of the Department for Psychological Research Methods - Trier University, Department 2 | Epidemiology and Health Monitoring - Robert Koch Institute, the Department Infectious and Environmental Hygieneare -  Health Authority of the City of Cologne and the Department Digital Global Public Health - Hasso Plattner Institute.
 The appendix presented here provides additional results and data for the publication and was currated by Department 2 | Epidemiology and Health Monitoring of the Robert Koch Institute.
 Questions regarding the content of the data can be addressed directly to the correspondending author Michael Bosnjak [(bosnjak@uni-trier.de)](mailto:bosnjak@uni-trier.de).
 The publication of the data as well as the quality management of the (meta-)data is done by the department MF 4 | Research Data and Infromation Management.
 Questions regarding data management and the publication infrastructure can be directed to the Open Data Team of the Department MF4 at OpenData@rki.de.

-> Bosnjak M, Dahm S, Kuhnert R, Weihrauch D, Schaffrath Rosario A, Hurraß J, Schmich P, Wieler L und Nießen J (2024): COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches.
+> Bosnjak M, Dahm S, Kuhnert R, Weihrauch D, Schaffrath Rosario A, Hurraß J, Schmich P und Wieler L (2024): Potential COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches.
+J Health Monit.
+2024;9(2):e 12100.
+DOI: [10.25646/12100](https://doi.org/10.25646/12100)

 ## Data